spotsonthestove/toit-iOS-v1/docs/3d_engine_bugfix.md

 4. Optimize rendering performance

 Remember to commit changes after each successful step and maintain proper error logging throughout the implementation.

+## Ray Casting and Node Selection
+For detailed analysis and debugging of the ray casting and node selection system, refer to `docs/tap_issues.md`.
+This document contains:
+- Coordinate space transformation analysis
+- Camera matrix construction verification
+- Ray-sphere intersection testing
+- Debug visualization recommendations
+- Step-by-step solutions

+Follow the debugging steps in `tap_issues.md` to verify and fix ray casting issues.